DarkEnergyProcessor/livesim2_async/README.md

 Dark Enegy Processor Live Simulator
 ===================================

-DEPLS (pronounced **Deep Less**) is a Live Show!
-Simulator for LL!SIF written in Lua meant to be run under LOVE2D framework.
+DEPLS (pronounced **Deep Less**) is a Love Live!
+School Idol Festival Live Show Simulator written in Lua meant to be run under LOVE2D framework.

 You need LOVE2D v0.10.1 or above to run this live simulator.